1 - Access Cluster

 Namespace Administrator

-To create a namespace administrator, follow these steps:
+To create a namespace manager, follow these steps.

 - Create an IAM user group named NamespaceAdminGroup.

-- Create a role binding with the following content in the target cluster.
+- Create a RoleBinding with the following contents in the target cluster.

 apiVersion: rbac.authorization.k8s.io/v1